N-Santhosh/MBA-BDM/README.md

 59. Fees Amount: Amount of the fee payment
 60. Fees Date: Date of the fee payment

-61. Attendance ID: Unique identifier for each attendance record
-62. Attendance Student ID: Student ID of the attendance record
-63. Attendance Course ID: Course ID of the attendance record
-64. Attendance Date: Date of the attendance record

-65. College ID: Unique identifier for the college
+61. College ID: Unique identifier for the college
-66. College Name: Name of the college
+62. College Name: Name of the college
-67. College Address: Address of the college
+63. College Address: Address of the college
-68. College Website: Website of the college
+64. College Website: Website of the college